 You will be able to see all chemical containers within your lab's inventory.
 You will not be able to search for chemicals in other labs' inventories.
 The EHRS Chemical Inventory Team can help you locate chemicals in our EHRS Surplus Inventory or in other labs across campus.

-Use the webform on the EHRS website to submit your search request.
+Search "Chemical Surplus or Borrow Request" on the EHRS website or use the webform to submit your search request.
 Remember that all chemical sharing is voluntary and requires the permission of the lab that owns the chemical as well as the approval of the PI for the lab that wishes to borrow or adopt the chemical.
+If you adopt the chemical into your lab from another lab, be sure that they remove the chemical from their inventory and that you add the chemical to yours.